quicwg/base-drafts/draft-ietf-quic-http.md

 - Error Handling ({{errors}}) describes how error conditions are handled and expressed, either on a particular stream or for the connection as a whole.

-Readers familiar with HTTP/2 will find a more detailed comparison with that protocol in {{h2-considerations}}.
+A more detailed comparison between HTTP/2 and HTTP/3 can be found in
+{{h2-considerations}}.

 ## Conventions and Terminology